My Store

 Folate is essential for DNA synthesis, red blood cell formation, and proper nervous system function.
 The Red Cell Folate test measures folate stored inside red blood cells, providing a more stable indicator of long-term folate status than serum levels.
 This is particularly useful in diagnosing chronic folate deficiency, which can lead to anaemia, fatigue, and neurological issues.

-By evaluating folate stored in red blood cells, this test offers insight into your long-term nutritional balance.
-Detecting deficiency early can prevent complications such as megaloblastic anaemia, poor cell repair, and developmental issues in pregnancy.
+By evaluating folate stored in red blood cells, the folate test via RBCs provides insight into your long-term nutritional balance.
+Detecting deficiency early can prevent complications, including megaloblastic anaemia, poor cell repair, and developmental issues in pregnancy.

 What Gets Assessed?